paviudes/chflow/README.md

 [![DOI](https://zenodo.org/badge/125156309.svg)](https://zenodo.org/badge/latestdoi/125156309)

 This package is intended to be used for studying the response of different quantum error correction schemes on various types of quantum noise processes.
-In order to gauge the response of a scheme, we perform numerical simulations of a quantum (stabilizer) error correcting scheme over a noise model.
-This study reveals how different measures of noise strength for a logical qubit depend on measures of noise strength for a physical qubit.
+Here, numerical simulations can be peformed for any quantum (stabilizer) error correcting schemes over any noise model, thereby revealing how different measures of noise strength for a logical qubit depend on physical noise parameters.

 ## Example
 As an example, the following plot produced by `chflow` describes the [fidelity](https://github.com/paviudes/chflow/wiki/Measures-of-noise-strength) of a logical qubit [error corrected](https://github.com/paviudes/chflow/wiki/Running-Simulations#running-simulations) for [coherent errors](https://github.com/paviudes/chflow/wiki/Quantum-channels#predefined-channels) \(rotations about Z-axis\) as a function of the angle of the over rotation error.